alexhgh/Project_Chat/projects/proj1_chat/spec.md

 ### Server Functionality

-The server should accept a single command line argument that's the port that the server should run on.
+The server should accept a single command line argument that's the PORT that the server should run on.

 #### Messages